Where are they now? PSG’s 4 Football Manager 2012 wonderkids

 He went on to make over 150 appearances for Lille, culminating in a shock Ligue 1 title last season, beating his former side to top spot.

-Maignan then joined AC Milan as a direct replacement for PSG bound Gianluigi Donnarumma in the summer, and at 26 years old, is about to reach his prime years as first choice at one of Europe’s biggest clubs, where he continues to go from strength to strength.
+Maignan then joined AC Milan as a direct replacement for PSG bound Gianluigi Donnarumma in the summer, and at 26 years old, has reached his prime years as first-choice goalie at one of Europe’s biggest clubs.

 The other success story on this list also happens to be a goalkeeper, and Areola has not had a normal career by any means.